-4.11 A number of emerging pressures have been identified throughout the current financial year and in order to be prudent those pressures have been recognised into the 2023-2024 draft budget and MTFS.
-The key draft budget pressures reflected are detailed in the paragraphs below whilst a full list of budget pressures incorporated into the draft budget and MTFS can be found at Appendix 1.

-4.12 In March 2022, Council approved growth and inflation totalling £3.9 million for 2023-2024, rising to £15.8 million over the medium term to 2025-2026.
-As detailed in the paragraphs below, additional inflationary pressures have been identified in 2023-2024 and over the medium term due to rising inflation and increasing demand on our services, resulting in further growth of £26.7 million having to be built into the Budget and MTFS over the medium term.
-The table below summaries the total inflation, demand and development, further detail can be found in Appendix 1.
+- 4.12 A number of emerging pressures have been identified throughout the current financial year and in order to be prudent those pressures have been recognised in the 2023-2024 budget and MTFS.
+The key budget pressures reflected are detailed in the paragraphs below whilst a full list of budget pressures incorporated into the budget and MTFS can be found at Appendix 1. - 4.13 In March 2022, Council approved growth and inflation totalling £3.9 million for 2023-2024, rising to £15.8 million over the medium term to 2025-2026.
+As detailed in the paragraphs below, additional inflationary pressures have been identified in 2023-2024 and over the medium term due to rising inflation and increasing demand on our services, resulting in further growth of £27.1 million having to be built into the Budget and MTFS.
+The table below summarises the total inflation, demand and development, further detail can be found in Appendix 1.